chrisadkin-zz/AzureDevOps-Fa-Snapshot-Ci-Pipeline/README.md

 # AzureDevOps-Fa-Snapshot-Ci-Pipeline
-Azure DevOps pipeline to illsutrate the use of a database refresh in a CI workflow.
+Azure Pipeline to illsutrate the use of a database refresh in a CI workflow.
 ## Overview

 ![pipeline](https://user-images.githubusercontent.com/15145995/53748276-efc50e80-3e9c-11e9-823d-74951fef5364.PNG)

-This example Azure DevOps pipeline checks a SQL Server data tools project and solution out of GitHub (the code), builds this into a DACPAC (the artefact), refreshes a pseudo test database from a pseudo production database and then applies the DACPAC to the test database.
+This example Azure Pipeline checks a SQL Server data tools project and solution out of GitHub (the code), builds this into a DACPAC (the artefact), refreshes a pseudo test database from a pseudo production database and then applies the DACPAC to the test database.

 ## Build Environment Infrastructure Topology